ibm-cloud-docs/appid/custom-auth.md

 ### Technically, how does this flow work?
 {: #custom-auth-tech}

 The custom identity workflow is built on the JWT-Bearer extension grant type that is defined in Assertion Framework for OAuth 2.0 Authorization Grants [[RFC7521]](https://datatracker.ietf.org/doc/html/rfc7523#section-2.1){: external}.
-In order to exchange user information for {{site.data.keyword.appid_short_notm}} tokens, your authentication architecture creates a trust relationship with {{site.data.keyword.appid_short_notm}} by using an asymmetric RSA key pair.
+In order to exchange user information for {{{site.data.keyword.appid_short_notm}} tokens, your authentication architecture creates a trust relationship with {{site.data.keyword.appid_short_notm}} by using an asymmetric RSA key pair.
 Once trust is established, you can use the JWT-Bearer grant type to exchange verified user information within a signed JWT for {{site.data.keyword.appid_short_notm}} tokens.

 ### What does the flow look like?
 {: #custom-auth-flow}